metrorailings/OwlBlog/content/posts/week-12-supercontest-picks.md

 Plus the injuries along the Broncos offensive line should present pass-rushing opportunities for this Bills front seven.

+**_Postmortem:_** The game went as expected, moe or less.
+The Bills defense exposed Brandon Allen as a sham.

 ***

 #### _Lions_ @ Redskins (+3.5)